brunohjs/rasa-model-report/README.md

                         false)
---output-path TEXT      Report output path. (default: ./) -p, --path TEXT         Rasa project path. (default: ./) --project-name TEXT     Rasa project name.
+--output-path TEXT      Report output path. (default: ./) -p, --path TEXT         Rasa project path. (default: ./) --precision INTEGER     Grade precision.
+Used to change precision of the
+                        model report overview grades.
+Can vary between 0 and 5 (default: 1)
+--project-name TEXT     Rasa project name.
 It's only displayed in the
                         report. (default: My project) --project-version TEXT  Project version.
 It's only displayed in the report